ArctosDB/documentation-wiki/_how_to/How-to-Manage-a-Collection-in-Arctos.markdown

     EXAMPLE: "New Mexico Museum of Natural History and Science Bird Collection.
 Individual catalog records should be cited by the catalog record url: https://arctos.database.museum/guid/NMMNH:Bird:1."

 ### Geography Description
 A general description of the geographic coverage of the collection.
-See <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile#geographic-coverage" class="external">GBIF Metadata Profile – How-to Guide</a>.
+See <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile#geographic-coverage" target=_blank>GBIF Metadata Profile – How-to Guide</a>.

     EXAMPLE: "Primarily New Mexico and the Southwestern United States"

 ### Coverage Coordinates
 This table can create a polygon for your geographic coverage.
 Enter the extreme lat/lon values to create the polygon or leave these blank if you do not wish to define a polygon.
-See <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile##geographic-coverage" class="external">GBIF Metadata Profile – How-to Guide</a>.
+See <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile##geographic-coverage" target=_blank>GBIF Metadata Profile – How-to Guide</a>.

 ### General Taxonomic Coverage
 A general description of the taxonomic coverage of the collection.
-See <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile##taxonomic-coverage" class="external">GBIF Metadata Profile – How-to Guide</a>.
+See <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile##taxonomic-coverage" target=_blank>GBIF Metadata Profile – How-to Guide</a>.

     EXAMPLE: "Birds of New Mexico and the Southwestern United States and Northwestern Mexico"

 ### Taxon Rank Name
 Select the highest taxon classification rank that describes the collection.
 Most biological collections will be at the level of class or higher.
-See <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile##taxonomic-coverage" class="external">GBIF Metadata Profile – How-to Guide</a>.
+See <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile##taxonomic-coverage" target=_blank>GBIF Metadata Profile – How-to Guide</a>.

     EXAMPLE: "class"

 ### Taxon Rank Value
 The taxon name or names (comma separated) that corresponds to the taxon rank name chosen above.
 Cultural and art collections can leave this blank if they wish.
-Used in EML generation, See <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile##taxonomic-coverage" class="external">GBIF Metadata Profile – How-to Guide</a>.
+Used in EML generation, See <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile##taxonomic-coverage" target=_blank>GBIF Metadata Profile – How-to Guide</a>.

     EXAMPLE: "Aves"

 ### Purpose of Collection
 Describe why the collection was made or continues to grow and for what purpose it is held.
-See <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile##methods" class="external">GBIF Metadata Profile – How-to Guide</a>.
+See <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile##methods" target=_blank>GBIF Metadata Profile – How-to Guide</a>.

     EXAMPLE: "The bird collection preserves and interprets the distinctive natural and scientific heritage of ornithology in New Mexico and is held for research, exhibits and programs designed to ignite a passion for lifelong learning."

 ### Alternate identifiers 1 and 2
 If a collection has been cited under other catalog numbering systems, describe them in these fields.
 The DOI assigned to the collection by GBIF can be entered here.
-Used in EML generation, See <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile##dataset-resource" class="external">GBIF Metadata Profile – How-to Guide</a>.
+Used in EML generation, See <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile##dataset-resource" target=_blank>GBIF Metadata Profile – How-to Guide</a>.

 ### Specimen Preservation Method
-A general description of the method(s) by which items in the collection are preserved.
+Picklist keyword indicating the process or technique used to prevent physical deterioration of non-living collections.
+Expected to contain an instance from the Specimen Preservation Method Type Term vocabulary.
+E.g., formaldehyde.
+Used in EML generation.
+See <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile##additional-metadata-natural-collections-description-data-ncd-related" target=_blank>GBIF Metadata Profile – How-to Guide</a>.

     EXAMPLE: "Primarily study skins and skeletons with some specimens mounted for exhibition"

 ### Temporal Coverage
-A general description of the period of time covered in the collection. ee <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile##temporal-coverage" class="external">GBIF Metadata Profile – How-to Guide</a>.
+A general description of the period of time covered in the collection. ee <a href="https://ipt.gbif.org/manual/en/ipt/latest/gbif-metadata-profile##temporal-coverage" target=_blank>GBIF Metadata Profile – How-to Guide</a>.

     EXAMPLE: "1960 - present with a few older specimens"